cyclejs/old-website/_posts/2015-01-31-getting-started.md

 Cycle.run(main, drivers);
 {% endhighlight %}

 Function `main()` now takes `drivers` as input.
-Just like the output `main()` produces, the input `drivers` follows the same structure: an object containing `DOM` as a property. `drivers.DOM` is a queryable collection of Observables.
+Just like the output `main()` produces, the input `drivers` follow the same structure: an object containing `DOM` as a property. `drivers.DOM` is a queryable collection of Observables.
 Use `drivers.DOM.get(selector, eventType)` to get an Observable of `eventType` DOM events happening on the element(s) specified by `selector`.
 This `main()` function takes the Observable of clicks happening on `.checkbox` elements, and maps those toggling events to Virtual DOM elements displaying a togglable checkbox.

 This example portrays the most common problem-solving pattern in Cycle.js: formulate the computer's behavior as a function of Observables: continuously listen to driver events and continuously provide messages (in our case, Virtual DOM elements) to the drivers.
 Read the next chapter to get familiar with this pattern.